Learn with Camtree

 Outcomes and findings of lesson studies may be shared through demonstration lessons, presentations or publication.

-Supports teachers to plan and conduct their own inquiries into classroom dialogue.
+Supports teachers to plan and conduct inquiries using the Toolkit for Systematic Educational Dialogue Analysis.

-Provides tested tools and techniques to enable teachers to observe and develop the quality of dialogue between students and teachers.
+Provides tested tools and techniques to enable educators to observe and develop the quality of dialogue between students and educators.

 Highlights features of whole-class dialogue that are strongly associated both with student learning and positive attitudinal outcomes.